arulalanv/arulalanv.github.io/about.md

 5. Attended three days Workshop on *"Image Processing, Computer Vision and Machine Learning"* held during 3rd – 5th MAY 2018 organized by department of Electronics Engineering at Madras Institute of Technology, Anna University.
 6. Attended one day workshop on *"How to Do a Good Ph.D."* held on 3rd March organized by Centre for Aerospace Research at Madras Institute of Technology, Anna University.
 7. Attended one day workshop on *"URKUND (Plagiarism Detection Tool)"* held on 28th October 2015 at Pondicherry University, Organized by Ananda Rangapillai Library, Pondicherry University in Collaboration with INFLIBNET Centre, Gujarat.
-8. Attended two days CSI sponsored Workshop on *"Image processing using MATLAB"* held during 23rd and 24th February 2015 at Manakula Vinayagar Institute of Technology, Puducherry.
+8. Attended two days CSI sponsored Workshop on *"**Image processing using MATLAB**"* held during 23rd and 24th February 2015 at Manakula Vinayagar Institute of Technology, Puducherry.
-9. Attended five days national workshop on *"Advanced Trends in Optimization Methods & their Applications (ATOMA-2014)"* held during 8th September to 12th September 2014 at Pondicherry University, Puducherry.
+9. Attended five days national workshop on *"**Advanced Trends in Optimization Methods & their Applications (ATOMA-2014)**"* held during 8th September to 12th September 2014 at Pondicherry University, Puducherry.
-10. Attended national workshop on *"Image Processing Techniques using MATLAB"* held during 5th and 6th September 2014 at Kongu Engineering College, Erode.
+10. Attended national workshop on *"**Image Processing Techniques using MATLAB**"* held during 5th and 6th September 2014 at Kongu Engineering College, Erode.
-11. Attended five days national workshop on *"Research Trends in Digital Image Processing NWRTDIP 2014"* held during 18th August to 22nd August 2014 at Pondicherry University, Puducherry.
+11. Attended five days national workshop on *"**Research Trends in Digital Image Processing NWRTDIP 2014**"* held during 18th August to 22nd August 2014 at Pondicherry University, Puducherry.
-12. Attended two days workshop on *"Big Data & Open Cloud"* held during 3rd April and 4th April 2014 at Pondicherry University, Puducherry.
+12. Attended two days workshop on *"**Big Data & Open Cloud**"* held during 3rd April and 4th April 2014 at Pondicherry University, Puducherry.
-13. Attended one day national level workshop on *"Mobile Applications Development Using Android: A Practical Approach (WMADA 2014)"* held during 15th March 2014 at Pondicherry University, Puducherry.
+13. Attended one day national level workshop on *"**Mobile Applications Development Using Android: A Practical Approach (WMADA 2014)**"* held during 15th March 2014 at Pondicherry University, Puducherry.
 14 .Attended *"Author Workshop"* jointly organized by Springer and Ananda Rangapillai Library held during 6th February 2014 at Pondicherry University, Puducherry.
-15. Attended AICTE Sponsored two days national seminar on *"Impact of Biometric Security Using Image Processing"* held during 12th November and 13th November 2013 at Manakula Vinayagar Institute of Technology, Puducherry.
+15. Attended AICTE Sponsored two days national seminar on *"**Impact of Biometric Security Using Image Processing**"* held during 12th November and 13th November 2013 at Manakula Vinayagar Institute of Technology, Puducherry.

 ### PROFESSIONAL SOCIETY MEMBERSHIP